ChristophReich1996/Swin-Transformer-V2/README.md

 paper [Swin Transformer V2: Scaling Up Capacity and Resolution](https://arxiv.org/pdf/2111.09883.pdf) by Ze Liu, Han Hu et al. (Microsoft Research Asia).

-**This repository includes a pure PyTorch implementation of the Swin Transformer V2.**
+**This repository includes a pure PyTorch implementation of the Swin Transformer V2 and provides pre-trained weights (CIFAR10 & Places365).**

 The official Swin Transformer V1 implementation is available [here](https://github.com/microsoft/Swin-Transformer).
 Currently (10.01.2022), an official implementation of the Swin Transformer V2 is not publicly available.